-The results of the event study reject the null hypothesis of no break in the loan market following the passage of BAPCPA.
+The results of the event study reject the null hypothesis that there was no break in the loan market following the passage of BAPCPA.
 More importantly, these findings are not predicted by conventional logic regarding the effects of increased pledgeability.
-Specifically, the observed loan spreads did not decrease and the loan sizes did not increase in response to BAPCPA.
-Motivated by these observations, in the following sections, we develop a general equilibrium model to explore how increased pledgeability affects loan contracts, offering a framework to can account for this puzzle.
+Specifically, the observed loan spreads did not decrease, and the loan sizes did not increase in response to BAPCPA.